 It is rare but macular edema (a correctable eye condition causing swelling and blurry vision) may occur within the first 3-4 months of starting.
 It may be confused with an MS exacerbation, so check with your doctor, and consider annual ophthalmology appointments.

 Finally, I have started to see reports about a “rebound relapse” phenomenon when users go off it.
 Obviously, once you go off, you should expect that the “door” of all lymph nodes is no longer being guarded so you most likely will resume MS where you left off.

-But in about 25% of patients, there is an even more aggressive worsening of MS after stopping and these patients "do not return to the level of function that they had before or during treatment".
+But in about 25% of patients, there is an even more aggressive worsening of MS after stopping and these patients “do not return to the level of function that they had before or during treatment“.
 This worsening most often happens within 12 weeks of stopping.
-It is definitely something to consider before you start if you think you will want to go off it to get pregnant.
+It is definitely something to consider before you start if you think you will want to go off it to get pregnant, for example.